 A comprehensive product catalog detailing all the valves, fittings, adapters and tubing that Parker Autoclave Engineers produces for use with flared cone connection technology can be downloaded here.

-Jon Bradbury is Product Manager, Autoclave Engineers, Parker Hannifin Manufacturing, Instrumentation Products Division Europe.
+Franck Grignola is product manager, Autoclave Engineers, Parker Hannifin Manufacturing, Instrumentation Products Division Europe.